Phaetec/pogo-cruncher/README.md

 You can access the application now at [localhost:3449](http://localhost:3449)

 ## Upcoming Features
-    * See the IV of your pokemon
-    * Mass send away fature
     * Automatic Pidgeycalc for Egg-Evolutions
     * Send all dupes away that are not the highest CP
     * Rename Pokemon after their IVs

 ## Feature Requests
 For feature requests please open up a new issue on this repository.

-## Starting the flask Server

-Step 1: `python app.py`
-Step 2: There is no step 2